 Undertaking Party involved in undertaking Type of undertaking Details of undertaking Undertaking date Term Particulars on the performance Chen Hongguo, Hu Changqing, Li Xingchun, Li Feng, Li Weixian, Han Tingde, Li Chuanxuan, Li Zhihui, Sun Jianfei, Yin Meiqun, Yang Biao, Li Kang, Qiu Lanju, Sang Ailing, Pan Ailing, Zhang Hong, Li Xueqin, Li Zhenzhong, Li Mingtang, Ge Guangming, Dong Lianming, Yuan Xikun and Chu Hon Leung 1.
 Not to transfer interests to other entitites or individuals without consideration or with unfair consideration nor otherwise damage the Company's interests in any other ways; 2.
-Restrain his/her own duty-related spending; 3. not to use the Company's assets for investments and consumption activities unrelated to the performance of their duties; 4. the remuneration system formulated by the Board or the Remuneration and Assessment Committee is in line with implementation of the remedial measures for the returns by the Company; 5. the vesting conditions of share incentives to be formulated by the Company will be in line with the implementation of the remedial measures for returns if the Company intends to make such share incentive plans in the future; 6. during the period from the date of this undertaking until the date of completion of the transaction, supplementary undertakings will be given in accordance with other new regulations of CSRC concerning remedial measures for returns and related undertakings, if such regulations are announced by CSRC and the foregoing undertakings fall short of meeting such new regulations; 7.
+Restrain his/her own duty-related spending; 3. not to use the Company's assets for investments and consumption activities unrelated to the performance of their duties; 4. the remuneration system formulated by the Board or the Remuneration and Assessment Committee is in line with implementation of the remedial measures for the returns by the Company; 5. the vesting conditions of share incentives to be formulated by the Company will be in line with the implementation of the remedial measures for returns if the Company intends to make such share incentive plans in the future; 6. during the period from the date of this undertakings in the future; 6. during the period from the date of this undertakings will be given in accordance with other new regulations of CSRC concerning remedial measures for returns and related undertakings, if such regulations are announced by CSRC and the foregoing undertakings fall short of meeting such new regulations; 7.
 I will practically perform the remedial measures for returns formulated by the Company as well as any undertaking made by the Company for such remedial measures.
 I will be liable for indemnifying the Company or the investors for their losses in the event of failure to perform the undertakings.
-Until the completion date of the implementation of the restructuring plan During the reporting period, the parties involved in undertaking did not violate the undertaking, the asset restructuring ended, and the undertaking was fulfilled.
+19 January 2023 Until the completion date of the implementation of the restructuring plan During the reporting period, the parties involved in undertaking did not violate the undertaking, the asset restructuring ended, and the undertaking was fulfilled.
 Chenming Holdings Company Limited Undertaking to regulate and reduce related party transactions Regarding the reduction and avoidance of related party transactions, the following unconditional and irrevocable undertaking are hereby made: 1.
-The company and the companies controlled by the company will minimise and regulate potential related party transactions with the Company and the companies controlled by the Company; Regarding the related party transactions between the company and other companies controlled by the company and the Company and the companies controlled by the Company that cannot be reduced or have reasonable reasons in the future, the company and other companies controlled by the company will follow the principle of fairness and justice in market transactions, conduct transactions at fair and reasonable market prices, perform related party transaction decision-making procedures in accordance with relevant laws, regulations and normative documents, and perform information disclosure obligations according to law.
-2. The company guarantees that the company and other companies controlled by the company will not obtain any illegitimate benefits through related party transactions with the Company and the companies controlled by the Company or make the Company and the companies controlled by the Company and other companies controlled by the Company, and not to conduct related party transactions that damage the interests of the Company and its minority shareholders.
+The company and the companies controlled by the company will minimise and regulate potential related party transactions with the Company and the companies controlled by the Company; Regarding the related party transactions between the company and other companies controlled by the Company and the companies controlled by the Company and the reasonable reasons in the future, the company and other companies controlled by the Company will follow the principle of fairness and justice in market transactions, conduct transactions at fair and reasonable market prices, perform related party transaction decision-making procedures in accordance with relevant laws, regulations and normative documents, and perform information disclosure obligations according to law.
+2. The company guarantees that the company and other companies controlled by the company will not obtain any illegitimate benefits through related party transactions with the Company and the companies controlled by the Company or make the Company and the companies controlled by the Company bear any improper obligations.
+3. The company will urge the company and other companies controlled by the Company and not to conduct related party transactions that damage the interests of the Company and its minority shareholders.
 19 January 2023 Until the completion date of the implementation of the restructuring plan During the reporting period, the parties involved in undertaking did not violate the undertaking, the asset restructuring ended, and the undertaking was fulfilled.